l30nard0/mif/doc/readme.txt

 Decission "why namespaces are used" is present in section 1 and design document Modifications on Fedora to support MIF.
 Some may argue that this is too specific choice applicable only on Linux.
-However, since Android is based on Linux, systems that could potentially implement presented MIF managment are very numerous.
+However, since Android is based on Linux, systems that could potentially implement presented MIF management are very numerous.

 Linux network namespace mechanism is used to separate network stack from link layer (L2) up.
-Its introduced as a container mechanism which allows process and network isolation for special applications (e.g. instead of using "whole Linux operating system" in sparate virtual machine, a container is created using namespaces and an isolated application is run within).
+It's introduced as a container mechanism which allows process and network isolation for special applications (e.g. instead of using "whole Linux operating system" in separate virtual machine, a container is created using namespaces and an isolated application is run within).

 Required separation for PvD implementation require separation at Internet layer